awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl.md

 # Getting Started with EFA and NCCL<a name="efa-start-nccl"></a>

 The Nvidia Collective Communications Library \(NCCL\) is a library of standard collective communication routines for multiple GPUs across a single node or multiple nodes\.
-NCCL can be used together with EFA, libfabric, and MPI to support various machine learning workloads\.
+NCCL can be used together with EFA, Libfabric, and MPI to support various machine learning workloads\.
 For more information, see the [NCCL](https://developer.nvidia.com/nccl) website\.

 **Note**
 NCCL with EFA is supported with p3dn\.24xlarge instances only\.